tdaykin/tdaykin.github.io/about.md

 ## Profile:

-My goal is to be a part of the innovative technology scene.
-In my recent role at a leading global fuel cell company, I took the initiative and pursued a variety of projects, from liquid injection molding to particle analysis.
-From there, I honed my ability to lead in an ambitious environment while emphasizing my accountability and meaningful contributions.
+My goal is to be a part of the innovative technology scene, leveraging my creativity and deeply rooted math and physics background to drive positive changes.
+During my recent role at a leading global fuel cell company, I worked in a multidisciplinary team and pursued many projects, from liquid injection molding to particle analysis.
+In this role, I learned to take initiative and lead in ambitious environments while consistently emphasizing my accountability and meaningful contributions.

 ## Education:

 ### 3rd Year UBC Engineering Physics, BASc
 **University Of British Columbia** - Vancouver, B.C., Canada
 *Sept.
 2021 -- Present*
-- Engineering Physics is the bridge between Engineering and Science combining advanced concepts in math and physics while putting them to practical use in team-based projects
+- Engineering Physics is the bridge between Engineering and Science combining advanced concepts in math and physics while putting them to practical use in team-based projects.
 - Key Courses: software construction, signal processing, mechanics and instrument design

 ## Technical Experience: